reductstore/.github/profile/README.md

 ## High Performance Storage and Streaming Solution for Data Acquisition Systems

-An ELT-based solution for robotics and industrial IoT (IIoT) applications designed for speed, simplicity, and reliability.
+An ELT-based solution for Robotics and Industrial IoT (IIoT) applications designed for speed, simplicity, and reliability.

 📦 Capture data in its raw form